Skip to main content

 What are the weather and snow conditions like

 January weather can vary from bright sunshine to heavy snowfalls, and temperatures may be low.
-There is on average 12 days snowfall, and subzero temperatures keep it nice and fresh.
+There is on average 12 days of snowfall and subzero temperatures keep it nice and fresh.
 In January, the average daytime temperatures generally fall between a high of 1°C and a low of -7°C. Definitely pack those thermals!

 E-Fat bike snow test in Meribel